-The Pugnax betta is a species of gourami that comes from Southeast Asia and inhabits fast-flowing forest streams.
+The Betta pugnax, or Penang betta, is a species of gourami that comes from Southeast Asia and inhabits fast-flowing forest streams.

 I spotted these fellows for the first time in a tiny creek in Thailand.
 They were so well disguised among dead leaves that I only noticed them when one of them flared up at me!

 In this guide, I will share my years of experience keeping and breeding these amazing fish so that you too can enjoy them in your own home.

 |Size||2.6 inches (6.7cm)|